sjorskik/sjorskik.github.io/pubplugs.md

 So I found [Gitbook](https://gitbook.com).
 Sounded reasonable, hooked it up to my Gitlab and bam, can't even render a ~180kB Markdown table without crashing.
 I wonder what they call 'books'.
 TikTok subtitles?

 ## Gitlab Pages
 So I guess it's back into the books to learn something completely superfluous to publish a static page which is already in a rich format.
-Technology is unstoppable...
+The "forward" momentum of technology is unstoppable...

+/sign_off

+[< Mixbus Bared](mixbusbared.html) | Wanted to get my extensive plugin list published online _(2025-12-17)_